zense/IIITB-StudentKit/docs/clubs.md

 Every time you feel the pressure of assignments and work, the Dance Club comes to the rescue!
 We provide you with every opportunity to relax, let you hair down, and show us some moves ;)

 Although the club was formed in 2016, we have had tremondous particicpation and the club has grown by leaps and bounds.
 The club has organized many events, ranging from groovy DJ nights to serious inter-batch dance competitions.
 We never miss a chance to perform!
 We dance at all major college events be it the college's Foundation Day, or Independence Day.
-We even conducted flash mob during our college fest - Infin8.
+We even conducted a flash mob during our college fest - Infin8.

 We welcome dancers of all genres, be it Classical , Bollywood or hip-hop to come and join us.
 However, the dance club is not just for "seasoned" dancers, it's for anyone who has a love and passion for dance, and a willingness to learn.
 We have had professionals take dance lessons at college, including Zumba sessions and a Bollywood dance workshop during Infin8.
 And there are always dance jams, where anyone can come and have some fun!!